What is the bystander effect?

 The Pyramid of Hate

-There are several reasons why people don't act to help when they witness crimes or incidents involving violence, intimidation, harassment or hostility:
+There are several reasons why people don't act to help when witnessing crimes or incidents involving violence, intimidation, harassment or hostility:

-• They fail to notice the crime or incident – they may be distracted or see things on such a regular basis that they become immune to the incidents happening around them
+• We fail to notice the crime or incident – or see things on such a regular basis that we become immune to these incidents

-• They fail to recognise the seriousness of the event
+• We fail to recognise the seriousness of the event

-• They fail to take any personal responsibility - assuming that someone else has already called for help or is helping so they don't need to do anything
+• We fail to take any personal responsibility - assuming that someone else is helping so we don't need to do anything

-• They lack the knowledge or competence to offer appropriate help and worry about being judged on their actions
+• We lack the knowledge or competence to offer appropriate help, and worry about being judged

-• They are concerned that if they intervene, they could put themselves in danger
+• We are concerned that if we intervene, we could put people in danger

-• They lack empathy - it's not happening to them or anyone they care about.
-This may also be due to unconscious bias - which can make people less likely to help when those in need are perceived as different from them
+• We lack empathy - it's not happening to us or someone we care about.
+This may also be due to unconscious bias - which can make people less likely to help.

-• They question whether they have the authority to get involved
+• We question whether we have the authority to get involved

 What do we mean by ‘active bystander’?